Skeletons

 .

 These shadowy skeletons are armed with battle gear, a protective shield and other special equipment.
 Guardians will slowly trek forward with their shields held outward to block most straightforward attacks (in riot-control fashion).
-They'll only let their guard down to swing the spear overhead once close; otherwise, the guardians will point their spears forward and come at you with a surprise dash.
+They'll only let their guard down after accosting an enemy and swinging the spear overhead; otherwise, the guardians will point forwardtheir spears and come at you with a surprise dash.

 .